HobnobMancer/SI_Hobbs_et_al_2023_cazyme_classifier_evaluation/README.md

 [![DOI](https://zenodo.org/badge/624780187.svg)](https://zenodo.org/badge/latestdoi/624780187)

+Carbohydrate Active enZymes are proteins that catalyse the generation, modification and degradation of oligo- and poly-saccharides.
+The [CAZy database](www.cazy.org) classifies CAZymes into sequence based families, which are in turn grouped into functionally broad classes.
+Therefore, CAZy class and family annotations correspond to presumed shared mechanism and structure fold, enabling principled prediction of enzyme function.
+Consequently,  methods to annotate novel CAZymes are vital to progressing research in human, animal and plant pathogenesis, and biomass degradation.

-This repository contains supplementary information for analyses reported in Hobbs et al. (2023), independently and comprehensively evaluating the CAZyme classifiers dBCAN2, dbCAN3, dbCAN4, eCAMI and CUPP.
+This repository contains supplementary information for analyses reported in Hobbs et al. (2023), independently and comprehensively evaluating the CAZyme classifiers (software tools that predict CAZy family classifications): dbCAN2, dbCAN3, dbCAN4, eCAMI and CUPP.

 A citation for this work will be added once available.
 At the present please cite this repository as the source, the DOI:10.5281/zenodo.8123588, and the authors (in order):
 Emma E. M. Hobbs<sup>1,2,3</sup>, Tracey, M. Gloster<sup>1</sup>, Leighton Prichard<sup>2</sup>.